thycotic/alm-docs/get-started/create-users/index.md

 To open a Thycotic One account, visit [Thycotic One](https://login.thycotic.com/Account/Login).

-The email a user submits when signing up for Thycotic One will be the email they must provide later when obtaining an ALM user account.
+The email a User submits when signing up for Thycotic One will be the email they must provide later when obtaining an ALM User account.

 ## Steps to Create ALM Users